 Suggested side dishes for hornado roasted pork:

-Ecuadorian hornado can be found at most markets during the entire year, but it’s more traditional to prepare it a home during special occasions or holidays.
+Ecuadorian hornado can be found at most markets during the entire year, but it’s more traditional to prepare it a home for special occasions or holidays.
 It is impossible to serve this roasted pork dish by itself.
 The side dishes are a very important part (and this is true for many Ecuadorian dishes).
 I can’t imagine eating hornado without tasting the mote (hominy) or curtido or avocado in the same bite.
-There are a lot of options for side dishes, and these will vary from one region to another; or from one restaurant to another.
+There are a lot of options for side dishes, and these will vary from one region to another, or from one restaurant to another.
 The sides also depend on each person’s personal preferences (and the ingredients and time you have available).
 Since the pork is roasted in beer and butter, it will leave lot of juices in roasting pan.
 I love to add whole potatoes during the last hours, they turn out delicious and very tender since they cook in the pork sauce.

 Step by step preparation photos for Ecuadorian Roasted Pork Leg – Hornado de Chancho